pantheon-systems/documentation/source/content/multidev.md

 <dd>

-To divide in branches, copying source code&nbsp;to start independent development.
+To divide in branches, copying source code to start independent development.
 At Pantheon, we are also copying content (files and database) when forking.

 </dd>